 - integrity impact: To which extent is integrity of information/the vulnerable component affected by the vulnerability?

 - availability impact: To which extent is availability of information/the vulnerable component affected by the vulnerability?

 (In reality, there are several more possibilities to answer the above-mentioned questions.
 We dropped some of them in this article for reasons of simplification.)

-Defining the base metrics only results in a valid CVSS score, and a valid CVSS vector string.
+Defining only the base metrics results in a valid CVSS score, and a valid CVSS vector string.
 For example, let’s look at a vulnerability in Infineon’s RSA library (dubbed “ROCA”) that makes it easier for attackers to recover the RSA private key.
 Let’s rate the vulnerability: